Airbotics/uptane-server/docs/developers/overview.md

 # Developers guide

 This guide is for developers that want to work on and develop Airbotics.
-Its recommended to start by reading the [user guide](user-guide.md) first to familiarise yourself with the system at a high level first.
+Its recommended to start by reading the [overview](../introduction/overview.md) first to familiarise yourself with the system at a high level first.

 ## Including a license notice